ltischuk/ngCrop/README.md

 ## Download/Install Instructions
 Download the distribution file or if using Bower, add as a dependency in your bower.json file.
 Add ngcrop as a module dependency in your main application js file and then attach the ngcrop directive to an HTML element in your application.
 See the sample test page for an example.
-You can view the sample page by running the <code> gulp serve </code> command.
+You can view the sample page by running the <code> gulp build </code> command followed by <code> gulp serve </code>.

 ## Options